-MN: How would you compare Algonkian and NYC Pitch and Shop to other writer conferences?
+MN: How would you compare Algonkian and New York Pitch Conference to other writer conferences?

 AK: I've been to handful of other conferences and decided that if you find yourself in a large room with someone almost out of eyesight in the front talking at you, the results are what you would expect: generic advice that doesn't really help.
 The point is that you have a book and that book may or may not succeed for a variety of specific reasons.
 The best advice centers on what are the problems with that book.
 The solutions can come to you days, even weeks, later.

 Also, given the constraints of big presentation conferences, you do manage to hear a lot of nonsense at times.
 I recall one first time author at one conference talking fairly extensively about all the steps you should take to get published.
 The advice was common knowledge sort of advice.
 But when she was asked how she herself got her book published, she sheepishly conceded that the fact she worked for Random House as an editor sort of helped.
 Gee, thanks for the stale advice.
 And, no, I didn't get a refund for that conference.